 What you can do

 In the meantime, it is likely safe to assume that virtually nobody is actively protecting your pet from poisoned pet foods.
 The safest thing you can do for you pet is to feed him a raw or home prepared diet – or a commercial diet that doesn’t contain premixes.
-Maria Ringo, founder of Sojourner Farms, one of the first commercially available raw food mixture, and Carna4, a small, ethical kibble manufacturer that tests every batch recommends the following steps to minimize the risk of commercial foods and treats:
+Maria Ringo, founder of Sojourner Farms, one of the first commercially available raw food mixture, and Carna4, a synthetic-free kibble, recommends the following steps to minimize the risk of commercial foods and treats:

 - Seek out companies that are transparent about testing for toxins.
 Make sure they test both ingredients and finished batches for mycotoxins and bacteria before it is packaged.
 And if, for example, you are concerned about mercury levels in the salmon in your pet food, ask the company if they test for that, too.